 Excelsior College Required Exams for ASN Degree

 Excelsior College requires that you pass certain nursing and general education exams to earn your Associate of Science in Nursing Degree.
-Study for the Excelsior courses using Rue Total Learning Systems™ and Nursing Exam Preparation materials, then take and pass the standardized exam to receive credit from Excelsior College.
+Study for the Excelsior courses using Rue Learning Systems™ and Nursing Exam Preparation materials, then take and pass the standardized exam to receive credit from Excelsior College.

 You may already have some college credits that may be transferable into this program.
 All of these nursing and general education exams may not be required.
 Rue’s Educational Consultants can help you determine what courses you actually need to earn your degree.